BinnieJoe/Webcam-NativeApp/README.md

 # NativeApp_Yolov5
-creating a simple GUI program with Pyqt5.
+Create a simple GUI program in Pyqt5 for the task of detecting objects on the screen in real time using a webcam.

 # Start